MY THINKING & PRACTICE AROUND DESIGNING AND IMPLEMENTING POWERFUL INFLUENCING AND COMPETITIVE STRATEGIES

 Successful strategists operate effectively for their clients in the background.
 Largely unseen and generally unknown to the media and other persons who may have an interest.

-what is the objective of game strategy here? ....click...
+what can be the objective of game strategy? ..click...

 Do you know, understand, and how to apply

 If you want to influence, challenge and preempt many political, government and corporate, strategies and objectives then resort to policy analysis and ideas, research and deep analytical arguments because many of the modern enterprises, and governments, have adopted within its operational, and decision making, structures a public relations and media management model, more focused on short term goals and reactive stances.
 A type of crisis management, or manipulation tool, designed to shape perception.